ajoba (from dehene). feb 2022.

 ajoba and kathrabai (from kumshet). mar 2022.

-on our first attempt, we learned that, if the mountain is approached from the eastern side, ajoba’s first campsite can be reached by car. no seven-hour-hike-bearing-20kg-loads required. from the campsite, we could hike up ajoba, with minimal load (water and fruits only), in about 2–3 hours. kathrabahi, nearby, could also be approached by car and scaled in a similar manner.
+on our previous attempt, we’d learned that ajoba’s first campsite can be reached by car if the mountain is approached from the eastern side ; no seven-hour-hike-bearing-20kg-loads required. from the campsite, we could hike up ajoba, with minimal load (water and fruits only), in about 2–3 hours. kathrabahi, nearby, could also be approached by car and scaled in a similar manner.

 so, we did exactly that: we climbed both ajoba and kathrabai over one weekend. we even had time to get lost, witness ramkumar’s indefatigability, pose for photographs, take naps on mountain-tops, and point excitedly at every hill in our view (and there were a lot of them).